bradfrost/atomic-design/chapter-4.md

 **Naming things is hard**.
 It's fascinating to hear the inconsistent names designers, developers, product owners, and other stakeholders give for the same UI pattern.
 "Oh, we call that the utility bar."
 "Oh we call it the admin nav."
 "Oh we call it the floating action area!"
 This exercise is an opportunity to unearth and iron out disparities between pattern labels, and also establish names for previously-unlabeled patterns.
 Don't feel like you need to come to a consensus on patterns' final names in the course of 10 minutes; this exercise is simply meant to kickstart a broader discussion.

 Once every category has been presented and discussed, all the participants should send their slides to the exercise leader, who will combine everything into one giant über-document.
-This über-document will become a wrecking ball of truth and justice.
+This über-document will fast become a wrecking ball of truth and justice.

 #### Step 5: regroup and establish next steps
-The hard work is done, so now what?

-This exercise should be used as a conversation starter to get the entire organization on board with crafting an interface design system.
+With the über-document in hand, now it's time to et the entire organization on board with crafting an interface design system.

-The über-document can be shopped around to stakeholders to get buy in for establishing an interface design system.
-The beautiful thing about seeing all the disparities of an interface laid bare for everyone to see is that it becomes crystal clear something needs done about it.
+Have you ever wanted to see a CEO cry?
+Laying bare all your UI's disparities is a great way to make that happen!
+One of the most powerful aspects of an interface inventory is that you can show it to anyone, including non-designers and developers, and they'll recognize having 37 unique button styles probably isn't a good idea.
+Here's your opportunity to make it crystal clear to stakeholders that something needs to be done to approach your UI in a more systematic way.

-In addition to selling the idea through, the interface inventory should be used as the groundwork for a future pattern library.
-Gather a smaller cross-disciplinary team together to go through the uber-document and have some conversations about it.
-Some important questions for this group to cover:
+In addition to selling the idea through to key stakeholders, all that hard work and discussion that went into the initial interface inventory exercise should be translated into the groundwork for a future pattern library.

-- What names should we settle on?
+Gather a smaller, cross-disciplinary team to go through the über-document and establish next steps for the design system.
+Before you can dive into conversation, it's very likely the initial exercise didn't capture every unique UI pattern, so you may need to conduct another interface audit to capture a more complete picture of your UI patterns.

+Once the gaps have been filled in, the working group can have some important conversations about next steps.
+Some key questions for this group to cover:

-- What patterns should stay, and which should go?
+- What patterns should stay, which should go, and which can be merged together?
-- Can we merge patterns together easily?
-- How do developers, designers, and managers begin to utilize this shared vocabulary?
+- What pattern names should be settled on?
-- How do we translate this exercise into a living pattern library?
+- What are the next steps to translate this exercise into a living pattern library?

+Having

 ### Benefits of an Interface Inventory
 Why go through all the trouble of deconstructing and cataloging an interface?
-It’s certainly a tedious process, but the results are extremely beneficial.
-Here are just some of the benefits of an interface inventory:
+It’s certainly a tedious process, but the benefits are many:

-- **Lays the groundwork to a sound design system**—Creating systematic, atomic, styleguide-driven design is a smart strategy, and an interface inventory is that first step at deconstructing pages down to their atomic level.
-Eventually the interface inventory can be used to help set up a style guide or pattern library.
+- **Captures inconsistencies** — Creating an interface inventory rounds up all the unique patterns that make up your UI.
+Seeing all those similar-but-still-different patterns next to each other exposes redundancy and underscores the need to create a consistent, cohesive experience.
-- **Convince your boss/client/organization** that establishing a cohesive design system is essential.
+- **Gets organizational buy-in**.
+Having a large group of participants  that establishing a cohesive design system is essential.
 This is especially true for large organizations consisting of many teams or working with multiple 3rd party agencies.
 An interface inventory is the first step toward establishing a common interface language.
-- **Promote consistency**—Displaying a plethora of similar-but-still-different treatments next to each other exposes redundancy and underscores the need to create a consistent, cohesive experience.
 - **Ensures all interface components are accounted for**—This happens a lot.
 A full-on redesign is underway, and somewhere along the line certain modules end up slipping between the cracks.
 Creating an interface inventory up front helps establish project scope and ensures that all components are accounted for so there are no nasty surprises at the 11th hour before launch.
+- **Lays the groundwork to a sound design system**—Creating systematic, atomic, styleguide-driven design is a smart strategy, and an interface inventory is that first step at deconstructing pages down to their atomic level.
+Eventually the interface inventory can be used to help set up a style guide or pattern library.
-- **Responsive Retrofitting**—While mobile-first responsive design is certainly a preferred approach to responsive design, it’s not always feasible to undertake right away.
+- **Establishes a scope of work**—While mobile-first responsive design is certainly a preferred approach to responsive design, it’s not always feasible to undertake right away.
 Budget, time, scope, skillset, and more often force organizations to retrofit their existing website into a responsive site.
 Creating an interface inventory allows design teams to analyze the interface in order to establish what components will be easy and relatively difficult to convert into a responsive environment.

-#### Interface Inventories In Action
-I went through just a few pages of my bank’s website and screen grabbed all the various button variations I could find.
-Here’s the result:

-As you can see, their button styles are all over the place and are about the furthest thing from consistent and cohesive.
-Looking closer at the buttons reveal incredible inconsistency in gradient, arrow, border and more:

-{% include figure.html src="../images/content/pattern-lab-code.png" caption="" %}

-Now contrast these styles with a button interface inventory for Etsy, a company who maintains a robust styleguide and pattern library:

-It’s not to say that deviating from established patterns is always a bad idea, but it’s important to recognize the difference between intentional and unintentional deviation.
-An interface inventory helps expose unintentional inconsistencies and encourages consistent, deliberate design decisions.

-In order to present your product or service in a cohesive and consistent manner across a slew of properties, browsers, devices, and environments, it’s essential to take stock of what your interface is composed of.
-Documenting unique UI patterns highlights inconsistencies and sets the stage for a broader conversation about establishing a pattern-based workflow.

 - Even if they say no, do it anyways.
 Much like building in performance and accessibility and responsiveness into our experiences